windsorchess/website/_posts/2022-12-14-wintercep.md

 <img src="https://alanbui1.github.io/chess-website/assets/images/WindsorCEPWinter.png" alt="Program Flyer" height = "60%" width = "60%">

-<h2>What will it cost me?</h2>

-The program fee is $150 for the entire session.
-If you would like to try the program out, we offer one free trial day to new students!

 <h2>Where is it?</h2>

 The program runs at First Lutheran Christian Academy: 3850 Locke St, Windsor, ON N9G 1S1